We are committed to protecting your personal information and being transparent about what information we hold about you.

-For example when you enrol on a course, we’ll store personal information you give us such as your name, email address, postal address, telephone number and next of kin details.
+For example when you enrol on a course (undergraduate or post-graduate), we’ll store personal information you give us such as your name, email address, postal address, telephone number, and next of kin details.

 Data Protection law recognises that certain categories of personal information are more sensitive such as health information, race, religious beliefs and political opinions.

 We only collect this type of information about our students if there is a clear reason for doing so.
 As an example, we collect health information about participants in our programme of classes and courses.